waggle-sensor/summer2022/ZOERNER/dailylogs.md

 - Did not make significant progress with the project this week due to heavy involvement with TRACER
 - Practiced with more OpenCV techniques

+---

+### Week 4

+---

+#### Monday June 20, 2022

+- Eliminated radar noise for all KILX 5/20/2022 rain event radar scans via Py-ART by removing reflectivity values less than 40 dBz.
+- Saved filtered radar images to /filtered_quicklooks/
+- Attended TRACER briefing

+#### Tuesday June 21, 2022

+- Removed images from data set that have no data after lower reflectivities were filtered out
+- Was able to detect and draw largest contour on most images in the data set

+#### Wednesday June 22, 2022

+- Attended weekly seminar
+- Attended TRACER briefing
+- Removed images from data set that have little data ( < 1000 pixels) after lower reflectivities were filtered out as these images do not show major convective precip
+- Detected and drew largest contour and tweaked the thresholding to only highlight the main convection on all remaining images
+- Prepared introduction presentation slides

+#### Thursday June 23, 2022

+- Goal: remove images that are touching the border frame